Colonel (United Kingdom): Etymology

-The rank of colonel was popularized by the tercios that were employed in the Spanish Army during the 16th and 17th centuries.
-General Gonzalo Fernández de Córdoba divided his troops in to coronelías (meaning "column of soldiers" from the Latin, columnella or "small column").
+The rank of colonel was popularised by the tercios that were employed in the Spanish Army during the 16th and 17th centuries.
+General Gonzalo Fernández de Córdoba divided his troops into coronelías (meaning "column of soldiers" from the Latin, columnella or "small column").
 These units were led by a coronel.
 This command structure and its titles were soon adopted as colonello in early modern Italian and in Middle French as coronel.

 The rank title entered the English language from French in the mid-16th century and so the modern English pronunciation of the word is derived from the French variant.

 History

 The use of the rank of colonel pre-dates the establishment of the United Kingdom.
 In the mid-17th century, the regiments of the New Model Army were commanded by colonels.

 The British Army has historically been organized around the regiment, with each regiment being raised, uniformed, and equipped either directly by the crown or by a nobleman.
 The colonels nominally commanding these regiments (usually the noblemen who raised them) often had little to do with the regiment's actual activities, either because they contemporaneously served as general officers or because they were essentially mere financiers.
 The day to day command of the regiment was left to a lieutenant colonel or major.

-By the end of 17th century in Great Britain, the "colonel of a regiment" was often a titled person who had been given royal permission to raise it for service and command it in battle.
-As such, he was required to cover all costs of the regiment's equipment, uniforms and wages as well select its officers.
+By the end of the 17th century in Great Britain, the "colonel of a regiment" was often a titled person who had been given royal permission to raise it for service and command it in battle.
+As such, he was required to cover all costs of the regiment's equipment, uniforms and wages as well as select its officers.
 Until the late 18th century most British regiments were commonly known by the name of the colonelcy, for example Lord Churchill's Dragoons (1683–1685) or Elliot's Light Horse (1759–66).

-By the start of the American Revolutionary War most English and Welsh regiments in the standing army of Great Britain were named numerically, although some independent Highland regiments — such as MacLeod's Highlanders — were raised in the name of their colonel for service in West Africa and India.
+By the start of the American Revolutionary War most English and Welsh regiments in the standing army of Great Britain were named numerically, although some independent Highland regiments—such as MacLeod's Highlanders—were raised in the name of their colonel for service in West Africa and India.
 The change from a colonelcy based on patronage was because the British Army's administration had been reformed into three administrative bodies: